-Up to \$2,500 is available per participant.
-This maximum amount can be used for a combination of incentives for the employer, and employment and training supports for the participant (see Table 1: Flow through Funds for Financial Supports and Incentives per Participant).
-Only registered program participants can access these funds.
+Up to \$7,500 is available per participant.
+This maximum amount can be used for a combination of incentives for the employer, and employment and training supports for the participant (see Table 1: Flow-through Funds for Financial Supports and Incentives per Participant).
+Only registered participants can access these funds.

-Table 1: Flow through Funds for Financial Supports and Incentives per Participant
+Table 1: Flow-through Funds for Financial Supports and Incentives perParticipant a) Employer Incentive